MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 ```

 > [!NOTE]
 > <!--Hysteresis Note-->Mitigation levels for peripherals have hysteresis.
-Once the level increases, it does not decrease until it releases.
+Once the level increases, it doesn't decrease until it releases.
 The release is an event with args.MitigationLevel set to PowerThermalMitigationLevel.NoUserImpact.

 ## Suppressing Default System Mitigations